 Tip: If time permits, you can also walk back to the park entrance on a well-maintained hiking trail from Lake Muge.

 Hiking Emei Mountain / Emei Shan in Sichuan

 Travel information about Emei Mountain: Emei Mountain, or Emei Shan, is located about 200km south of Chengdu in Sichuan Province.
 The 3099m high Emei Mountain is often called "Mountain of Light".

 According to a legend, a man called Pu Gong is said to have witnessed a visit of a Bodhisattva on Emei Mountain (Emei Shan).
-During this meeting Pu Gong was ordered to build a temple (today's "Hall of the First Audience") on the top of the mountain.
+During this meeting Pu Gong was ordered to build a temple on the top of the mountain.
 Emei Mountain (Emei Shan) was originally a Daoist site and only became a Buddhist pilgrimage site in the 3rd century.

 On clear days early risers can witness an unforgettable sunrise from the summit.
 At the Emei mountain you undertake a beautiful hike through pine forests, past numerous shrines and monasteries from different epochs before you continue your journey to Moxi.

 Travel to Bifengxia Giant Panda Reserve, Sichuan Province